Funding4HomeCare

 The main difference often lies in the administrative steps.
 While Original Medicare has a clear, standardized process, Medicare Advantage plans may have their own unique prior authorization requirements.
 This can mean extra paperwork, phone calls, and follow-ups for your staff to get services approved.
 These additional hurdles can sometimes delay the start of care and, consequently, your agency’s reimbursement.

-How Costs Differ by Plan
+How Costs Differ Between Plans

 For patients with Original Medicare, home health care is typically covered at 100%, meaning there are no copayments or deductibles for the services your agency provides.
 The only exception is for durable medical equipment (like a walker or hospital bed), where the patient is responsible for a 20% coinsurance after meeting their Part B deductible.
 This clear cost structure makes billing relatively simple for your team.